gabrielchoong/template-nn/README.md

 ### Contributors

-This project is currently being developed by [Gabriel](https://github.com/gabrielchoong) and [Benjamin](https://github.com/Ben1001409).
+This project is currently being developed by [Gabriel](https://github.com/gabrielchoong).

 ## License